 kHyal’s fine art and design have been exhibited in the American Visionary Art Museum, Pictoplasma–Berlin, New Britain Museum of American Art, la Gaîté Lyrique–Paris, Outsider Art Fair–New York, Housatonic Art Museum, City Museum–Washington–DC, Intuit–Chicago, EGGO Arte—Buenos Aires, Cooper Union, Art Basel—Switzerland, Aqua12 Miami, and galleries from New York to Los Angeles and London.

-Since 2007, kHyal cofounded S0N0 Spaces, PUSH Workshops, PUSH Design Camp and Fairfield County Adobe Users Group.
-She created the brands Free Range Copy™, MegaGlam™, Super Fake Cult™, I Do What I Want™ and The Weather sKwirl™ — and, has launched dozens of products within those brands that have been showcased in stores and galleries internationally.
+Since 2007, kHyal cofounded Microtech International Inc (MII 2.0), S0N0 Spaces, PUSH Workshops, PUSH Design Camp and Fairfield County Adobe Users Group.
+She created the brands Free Range Copy™, MegaGlam™, Super Fake Cult™, I Do What I Want™, Cake Pony™ and The Weather sKwirl™ — and, has launched dozens of products within those brands that have been showcased in stores and galleries internationally.

 A passionate educator, kHyal has been an Adjunct Instructor at Miami Ad School New York where she taught Product Creation and Innovation; and an Adjunct Professor at Anhui Polytechnic University in Wuhu City, China.
 She has been an invited mentor, speaker, panelist and judge on the topics of design, marketing, technology and innovation at conferences, special events, universities and colleges in the USA, Europe and Asia.
 She is a journalist who has written extensively about technology, art and culture for numerous publications.

 A technology junkie since the 80s, kHyal is a founding member of the Women’s Internet History Project.
 She began her tech career in the high-end audio field with industry pioneer Mark Levinson, founder of Mark Levinson Audio Systems, Cello, Ltd., Red Rose Music and Daniel Hertz SA.
-During this time she consecutively created interactive artworks and installations including sound, light, animation and video projections.
+During this time she consecutively created interactive artworks and installations pioneering digital media with a convergence of sound, light, animation and video projection.
 Before her first Mac, kHyal used an Amiga computer to create live MIDI music performances and video animation.
 She was a member of the Amiga Users Group at Yale University, and active in Silicon Alley in the 90s.
 Her first blog on kHyal.com featured the emerging technology scene in New York City in 1996.
-Her current interests include fintech, IoT, wearable tech, virtual reality and augmented reality.
+Her current interests include FinTech, IoT, wearable tech, artificial intelligence, machine learning, data science, virtual reality and augmented reality.